schalkneethling/150days-of-html/content/book/day018/_index.md

 </aside>
 ```

 Using JavaScript one can toggle on and off the `hidden` attribute on the relevant `main` element as the user clicks the various links in the table of contents.
-This ensures that one `main` element is active and visible at a time, making this a valid use case.
+This ensures that only one `main` element is active and visible at a time, making this a valid use case.

+### Live Codepen - Using multiple `main` elements

+{{< iframe iframesrc="https://codepen.io/schalkneethling/embed/preview/b00ad6c54b385ee9ae3b9ef066c5b95d?default-tab=html%2Cresult&editable=true" width="100%" height="500" scrolling="no" class="code-frame" title="The main element use with the hidden attribute live example" >}}

 ## article